academic532/academic532.github.io/resources/wiki/src/remote/advanced.md

 rm id_rsa.pub
 ```

 then exit the session.

+Windows users should also set auth key profiles in putty, check [How do I set up SSH public-key authentication to connect to a remote system?](https://kb.iu.edu/d/aews) for more details.

 Next time you login, the authentication process is automatically done by the public key cryptography.